Tinkerforge/doc/en/source/Kits/HardwareHacking/GarageControl_Android.rst

 Step 5: Error handling and Reporting
 ------------------------------------

-We will use similar principals as in step 4 of the :ref:`Readout Smoke Detectors using Java <starter_kit_hardware_hacking_smoke_detector_java_step4>` project, but with some changes to make it work in a GUI program.
+We will use similar principals as in step 4 of the :ref:`Read out Smoke Detectors using Java <starter_kit_hardware_hacking_smoke_detector_java_step4>` project, but with some changes to make it work in a GUI program.